themeselection/materio-vuetify-vuejs-laravel-admin-template-free/README.md

 At present, we officially aim to support the last two versions of the following browsers:

 - Chrome (latest)
-- FireFox (latest)
+- Firefox (latest)
 - Safari (latest)
 - Microsoft Edge (latest)
 - Opera (latest)

 ## Contributing 🦸

-Contribution are always welcome and recommended!
+Contributions are always welcome and recommended!
 Here is how:

 * Fork the repository ([here is the guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo)).
 * Clone to your machine `git clone https://github.com/YOUR_USERNAME/REPO_NAME` Make your changes